 The words had a harsh ring of finality.

-As the room erupted into cheers another tear rolled down her cheek.
-She wished then that she had asked for veil to hide behind.
+As the room erupted into cheers a rebellious tear rolled down her cheek.
+She wished then that she had asked for a veil to hide behind; it wouldn't do to concern anyone who didn't need to be.
 Her new husband lifted a finger to her cheek and she was furiously pleased to see his face twitch with pain.

-"Wonderful!" roared her father, butting in-between the two to give them both a bear hug that lifted both their feet off the ground.
+"Wonderful!" roared her father, butting in-between the two to give them both a bear hug that lifted their feet off the ground.
 "I cannot tell you how proud I am of both of you!
 I could sing!
 And no one wants to hear that.
-Now to the festivities!" he dropped them abruptly.
-Link nearly lost his balance, unused to her father's hugs.
-"Rauru, if you're not drunker than me tonight for shame!
+Now to the festivities!" he dropped them abruptly to face the old priest.
+"Rauru, if you're not drunker than me tonight, for shame!
 Drinks all around!
 Where's that accursed band?
 Tell them to get playing!
-And I was sure I got dancers, so where by Farore are they?"
+And I was sure I got dancers, so where by the goddess are they?"

 "Zelda?"
-Link had a hand wrapped behind his neck.
-His face was still crumpled with concern and worry and he reached for her uncertainly.
-Before he could say another word Zelda turned on her heel and flew down the steps.
-White rose petals bled underneath her feet and were swept along by her skirts.
+Link wrapped a hand behind his neck.
+His face was still twisted as he reached for her uncertainly.
+Before he could say another word, Zelda turned on her heel and flew down the steps.
+White rose petals bled underneath her feet and fluttered up by the drafts of her passing skirts.
 Men cheered.
 Children threw flowers into the air.
 Chimes tinkled along the windows.
-And, in the distance, the Temple of Time's bells began to ring neither a happy or mournful tune.
+And, in the distance, the Temple of the God's bells began to ring neither a happy or mournful tune.